starting and running a business October 25, 1998 (as amended)

 strategic planning

-describe vision and goals (why this is a good idea)
+describe vision and goals (why this is a good idea, why we exist)

 describe internal environmental conditions (6P's) (why I can be a success)